• Home

 · HIIT Reverses Age-Related Muscle Decline

-· Researchers found that HIIT changed the DNA in muscle cells, helping them produce more energy.
-The workout also increased the growth of new muscle tissue.
-The muscle-related benefits were greater in the older group of participants (4).
-Older adults are particularly vulnerable to muscle loss and any reverse or slowing of this process is good for health.
+A study conducted by the Mayo Clinic found that regular HIIT workouts can reverse the deterioration in muscle cells typically seen in seniors.
+The study included participants over 65 and under 30.
+Researchers found that HIIT changed the DNA in muscle cells, helping them produce more energy.
+The workout also increased the growth of new muscle tissue, with muscle-related benefits being greater in the older group of participants.
+Older adults are particularly vulnerable to muscle loss, and any reversal or slowing of this process is beneficial for health.

 · HIIT May Also Reverse Aging Generally